k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ## Step 2: Relate Tables to a Business Entity

 **This step is required for [Entities & referential data](/articles/TDM/tdm_gui/14b_task_source_component_entities.md) tasks**.
 The list of available referential tables for a TDM task that contains a Business entity and referential data, is populated in the [RefList](04_fabric_tdm_library.md#reflist) MTable object.
-Populate the **RefList** with the list of available related tables for each LU.
+Populate the **RefList** with a list of all available related tables for each LU.
 The following settings should be populated for each record:

-- **lu_name** — populated by the LU name to enable a selection of the related table in a TDM task based on the task's LUs.
+- **lu_name** — populated by the LU name to allow selection of the related table in a TDM task based on the task's LUs.

-- **id** — populated by an incrementing number.
+- **id** — an incrementing number.

-- **reference_table_name** — populated by the table name in the source environment.
+- **reference_table_name** — populated with the table name in the source environment.

-- **schema_name** — populated by the source DB schema's name that stores the table.
+- **schema_name** — populated with the name of the source DB schema that stores the table.

 - **interface_name** — the table's source interface.